zertyz/reactive-mutiny/README.md

 Core components:
   1) A set of channels through which events are sent from producers to consumers -- all context-switch-free (AKA "lock-free") -- including zero-copy & mmap log based ones;
-  2) Custom allocators, for superior performance and flexibility
+  2) Custom allocators, for superior performance and flexibility;
-  3) A set of generic `Stream` executors for all possible combinations of Future/NonFuture & Fallible/NonFallible event types, with the option of enforcing or not a Timeout on each event's resolution of their `Future`.
-The API was carefully designed to allow the compiler to fully optimize all the code: most of times, all code end up in the executors and the whole Multi / Uni abstractions are zeroed out.
+  3) A set of generic `Stream` executors for all possible combinations of Future/non-Future & Fallible/non-Fallible event types, with the option of enforcing or not a Timeout on each event's resolution of their `Future`. *The API was carefully designed to allow the compiler to fully optimize everything: most of times, all of the reactive code ends up in the executors and the whole Multi / Uni abstractions are zeroed out;*
-  4) Instrumentation & Metrics collectors for visibility of the performance and operation
+  4) Instrumentation & Metrics collectors for visibility of the performance and operation;
-  5) The main `Multi` and `Uni` objects, along with a set of prelude type aliases binding the channels and allocators together
+  5) The main `Multi` and `Uni` objects, along with a set of prelude type aliases binding the channels and allocators together.

-**WARNING: * This crate is still in its first steps into production usage: no known bugs exist, speed is amazing, API is reasonably stable, but improved docs & code cleanup will still be (slowly) improved, along with any evolutions from community feedback**
+**WARNING: * This crate is still in its first steps into production usage: no known bugs exist, speed is amazing, API is reasonably stable, but improved docs & code cleanup will still be (slowly) improved, along with any evolutions from community feedback + any API symmetry adjustments that are detected along the way**

 # Performance

-This crate was inspired by the SmallRye's Mutiny library for Java, from which some names were borrowed.
+This crate was very losely inspired by the SmallRye's Mutiny library for Java, from which some names were borrowed.
-Little had to be done to bring the same functionality to Rust, due to the native functional approach, powerful error handling, async support and wonderful & flexible Iterator/Stream APIs, so the focus of this work went into bringing the events to their maximum processing speed & operability: special queues, topics, stacks, channels and Stream executors have been created, offering a superior performance over the native versions -- inspect the `benches` folder for details:
+Little had to be done to bring the same functionality to Rust, due to the native functional approach, powerful error handling, async support and wonderful & flexible Iterator/Stream APIs supported by the language, so the focus of this work went into bringing the events to their maximum processing speed & operability: special queues, topics, stacks, channels and Stream executors have been created, offering a superior performance over the Rust's native & community versions -- inspect the `benches` folder for details:

 ![reactive-mutiny's channels latencies](screenshots/channels_latencies.png)
 ![reactive-mutiny's channels throughput](screenshots/channels_throughput.png)